rehhouari/WeightedChoice/README.md

 # WeightedChoice

-This Godot 4 plugin provide a static `WeightedChoice.pick()` method you can call to choose an item from a dictionary based on weights.
+This Godot 4 plugin provide a static `WeightedChoice.pick()` method you can call to randomly choose an item from a dictionary based on weights.

 ## Usage:

 `pick(dict: Dictionary, weights_key: Variant)`

-Takes a dictionary `dict`, and picks one item based based on weights.
+Takes a dictionary `dict`, and randomly picks one item based based on weights.

 If `weight_key` is set, the function will search for weights in a nested dictionary.